koustav28/koustav28/README.md

 ### 🧠 About Me

 - 🔨 Skilled in building responsive, accessible, and interactive web applications
-- 🌱 Currently deepening my React and UI/UX knowledge
+- 🌱 Currently deepening my JavaScript and React knowledge
 - 🎯 Focused on delivering clean, efficient, and user-first code
 - 🌐 Always exploring new tools in frontend development